ibm-cloud-docs/openshift/cli-ks-plugin.md

 [Classic infrastructure]{: tag-classic-inf}

 Detach a public or private portable classic subnet in an IBM Cloud infrastructure account from a cluster.
-The subnet remains available in your IBM Cloud infrastructure account. **Note**: Any services that were deployed to an IP address from the subnet remain active after the subnet is removed.
+The subnet remains available in your IBM Cloud infrastructure account.
+Any services that were deployed to an IP address from the subnet remain active after the subnet is removed.
+{: note}
 {: shortdesc}

 ```sh